alcesleo/vocabool/README.md

 # Vocabool

+## Version

-Pretty much everything is Python3 ready except Compressor
+Pretty much everything is Python3 ready except Compressor, so it's running on 2.7.5 for now

 ## Supported languages